wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 1. Plugin in action - showing error message, explanation notification, and "Remove Notice" link

 == Changelog ==

+= 2.2.2-stable =
+* Changed: Renamed includes files to lowercase for consistency with the rest of the codebase
+* Removed: Redundant Git Updater patches and version-fix.js as they're no longer needed
+* Improved: Documentation for Git Updater integration and release process
+* Fixed: Token-efficient documentation with references to .ai-workflows files
+* Added: Comprehensive release process documentation with emphasis on merging to main branch

 = 2.2.1 =
 * Changed: Commented out version-fix.js script as it's no longer needed after refactoring